dirkarnez/lua-prebuilt/README.md

 lua-prebuilt
 ============
-Prebuilt of [The Programming Language Lua](https://www.lua.org/) official release
+Prebuilt of [The Programming Language Lua](https://www.lua.org/) official release on ftp site

 ### Notes
 - the official Makefile is not very Windows-friendly